-Line 3 - Net Modifications to Federal Adjusted Gross income: Combine lines 1h and 2u.
-Enter here and on Form RI-1040NR, page 1, line 2.
+Line 5 - Add the numbers from lines 3 - 4c.
+Enter here and in the box on RI-1040NR, page 1, line 6.

 RI SCHEDULE CR OTHER RI CREDITS

 CURRENT YEAR OTHER RI CREDITS:

 This credit schedule details "Other Rhode Island Credit(s)" being used on your RI-1040NR.
 Each Rhode Island credit has its own line.
 On the appropriate line, enter the dollar amount of the credit being taken.
 The total of all credits will be entered on Form RI-1040NR, page 1, line 12.